 If you need some help reducing how much coffee you drink (I know it can be hard!), then read this article I wrote about how to kick the caffeine habit without having the crazy withdrawal symptoms.

 4. Drink half your weight in ounces of water each day – Without proper hydration, the body can’t properly transport hormones throughout the body and it creates a stressful situation for the body, so it’s really important to drink enough water.

 5. Make sleep a priority.
 The body cannot heal and come back into balance without adequate sleep.
 If insomnia is an issue right now, read this article and see which steps you can take to improve your quality of sleep.

 6. Avoid skipping meals, intermittent fasting or super low-carb diets (such as keto) – All of these things can put excess strain on the adrenals, cause them to kick out additional cortisol and then create an imbalance in TSH.

 I know intermittent fasting and low carb diets like Keto are popular right now, and sometimes those with thyroid disease will feel good for a short time period while on one of these kinds of diets, but they usually backfire down the road.
 It simply puts too much strain on an already stressed body and creates additional hormone imbalance, so I really don’t recommend it.

-7. Supplement with B6 and B12 – Both B6 and B12 are very calming to the nervous system, which is helpful to balance the HPA axis and TSH.
-Basic B Complex by Thorne is a great supplement option.
+7. Supplement with B6 and B12 – B Vitamins are very calming to the nervous system, which is helpful to balance the HPA axis and TSH.
+Cataplex B is a great supplement option.